Hong Kong Airport

 Transportation to/from the City

+You have a variety of public transport services to and from Hong Kong International Airport.
+Find the options below and choose the service that suits your needs.
 The construction of the Hong Kong International Airport already took into consideration the ground transportation leading to it.
-Thus, moving between the airport and the key areas in Hong Kong is very convenient and is fairly inexpensive.
+Thus, moving between the airport and the key areas in Hong Kong is very convenient and fairly inexpensive.

 The main bus services in Hong Kong, namely Citybus, Long Win Bus, Discovery Bay Transit Services, and New Lantao Bus, all provide a combined number of 25 different bus routes that travel between the airport and various areas in the city.
 The bus services are available at the Airport Ground Transportation Center and Cheong Tat Road.
 As for nighttime services, there are only 10 “N” bus services to serve passengers who arrive or need to depart at the 24-hour airport.